 Twitter For Dentists Means Learn Globally But Make Friends Locally

-Since you’re a dental services provider tied to a physical location, using Twitter to help market your practice should include some specific usage strategies.
+Since you’re a dental services provider tied to a physical location, using Twitter to help market your practice should include some specific usage social media strategies.
 For example, if you’re in California, engaging with people in New York may not be a good use of your time.
 It’s important to find and follow people in your local area.

 Here are a few tools below that will help you identify some of those individuals.
 Since you are not trying to find hundreds of people at one time, experiment with some of these options below.
 Each has their advantages and disadvantages.
 Find the one that you like using best:

 Go to Twitter search and place “#” in front of a city name.
 This can be useful in seeing what is going on in a city, but sometimes it isn’t really very useful for finding local people to connect with.

 But, be very aware of it.
 You don’t want your ratio of followers to people you’re following WAY out of balance.
 The reason?
 One of the first things people look at in your Twitter profile is how many people you are following and how many people are following you back.
 There should be some parity.
 If you are following 1,000 people and only 23 are following you back, you will appear as though you do not understand Twitter and perhaps you are just using it to spam your stuff.
 It is better to grow those two numbers together.

 Now, make a goal to find, follow, connect with, and befriend five local people each week.

 You can do this!

 Post 2 of 5 – Twitter Objectives In Dental Practices (the “why”)